InternetHealthReport/gsoc/contributor-guidance.md

 Your mentors, IHR researchers, will dedicate a portion of their time to mentoring you.
 Therefore, we seek candidates who are committed to helping IHR long-term and are willing to both do quality work, and be proactive in communicating with your mentor(s).

-You don't have to be a proven developer -- in fact, this whole program is meant to facilitate joining IHR and other Open Source communities.
-However, experience in coding and/or experience with networking data analysis is welcome.

 You should prepare your working environment and start learning the components or datasets that you plan on working on before the start date.
 Feel free to ask questions via GitHub issues, at gsoc@ihr.live, or [on slack](https://join.slack.com/t/internethealthreport/shared_invite/zt-30v0csvok-4vOSUyIkkAlM1grwT3ClYA).
 The timeline from Google reserves a lot of time for bonding periods; use that time wisely.